apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 # OpenID Connect Authentication

+Allow CAS to act as an OpenId Connect Provider (OP).
 Support is enabled by including the following dependency in the WAR overlay:

 ```xml
 <dependency>